fastoch/JavaScript/React Bun Hono.md

 It doesn't matter what endpoint I go to (in my web browser), it's always going to be served up by that function, and I'll always get the same "Hello from Bun server!" message.

 Obviously, I could write a bunch of `if` statements in here to check what kind of requests we're getting, what the method is, what the URL is...
-But instead, we're going to use a really nice server called Hono.
+But instead, we're going to use a really nice server called **Hono**.

-To do that, we're going to create an `app.ts` file:
+To do that, we're going to create an `app.ts` file and import the hono module:
 ```js
 import { hono } from 'hono'